kongjun18/nvim-config/doc/README.md

    This is bug of `tools#scroll_adjacent_window()`.
 In insert mode, select code completion by coc.nvim, then scroll window, the cursor will move left.
 I have no idea why has this bug and how to fix it.
 I think the culprit could be autocmd related to cursor and window.

+6. When I install plugin, dein.vim blocks Vim. it is not a problem.
+Both dein.vim and Vim work normally.
+Type `ps as | grep git`, you will see many processes of Git.
+This proves dein.vim run perfectly.
+Please wait patiently.